 3. Enjoy a square of dark chocolate for peace of mind.

 Dark chocolate increases serotonin in the brain which helps ease stress & anxiety.
-It also contains flavonols which are antioxidants that help boost brain function.
+In addition, it also contains flavonols which are antioxidants that help boost brain function.

 WAYS TO EAT MORE DARK CHOCOLATE: